 Podcast of this panel discussion (English and German)

-The urban sociologist Dominik Haubrich poses the question of why our society increasingly feels unsafe despite extensive security measures using surveillance.
-Together with curator Ann-Christin Bertrand, he will speak on the artistic response to the ambivalence of the security regime in the works featured in the current exhibition entitled Watched!
+The fifth "Watched" event was a lecture by urban sociologist Dominik Haubrich on why our society increasingly feels unsafe despite extensive security measures using surveillance.
+Together with curator Ann-Christin Bertrand, he spoke on the artistic response to the ambivalence of the security regime in the works featured in the current exhibition entitled Watched!
 Surveillance, Art & Photography.
+The event took place on 30 March 2017.

-All events take place at C/O Berlin in the Amerika-Haus Berlin.
+All events took place at C/O Berlin in the Amerika-Haus Berlin.

 As part of a series The Deutsche Börse Photography Foundation hosted an artist talk with Syrian photographer Hosam Katan on 29 November 2016.
 The photographer presented his work and reported on his personal experiences in the conflict zone.